 MAKE AN IMPACT

 ● Meeting attendees can opt for alternative and sustainable transportation to get around town.
 The Monterey Peninsula is not only an extremely walkable locale, but it also offers bikes and ebikes for rent from outfitters such as Adventures by the Sea.
-Attendees can explore the area by cruising along the 18-mile Coastal Recreation Trail or hopping on the MST all-electric trolly that loops from the Monterey Bay Aquarium, past the conference center.
-For those who are looking to hit the water, eco-boat tours are a great way to see the coast and marine life in a fully-electric catamaran.
+Attendees can also explore the area by cruising along the 18-mile Coastal Recreation Trail or for those who are looking to hit the water, eco-boat tours are a great way to see the coast and marine life in a fully-electric catamaran.

 Learn more about how to plan a sustainable meeting or event in Monterey County.